Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Kaeon FUSION Standard Interface/Kaeon FUSION Standard Interface.md

 A boolean string may either take the form of "True" or "False".
 Case is irrelevant.

+### Null

+Running the command "Null" returns a null value.

 ## Indexes

 Indexes for list and string operations in the Kaeon FUSION Standard Interface start at 1.